-THE AID FORMULAS TAKE INTO ACCOUNT a host of factors, such as family size and whether you have more than one child in college at the same time.
+THE AID FORMULAS TAKE into account a host of factors.
 Still, much hinges on four key drivers of aid eligibility: the parents’ income, the parents’ assets, the child’s income and the child’s assets.

 Under the formulas, parents are expected to contribute as much as 47% of income and as much as 5% to 5.6% of assets toward each year’s college costs, though only higher-earning and wealthier parents will be assessed at such high rates.
 Students are expected to contribute as much as 50% of income and as much as 20% to 25% of assets.